mkiser/WTFJHT/guide/internet-security.md

 ## 6/ VPN (optional)

-A VPN stands for Virtual Private Network and is a way of using the internet in much more secure way.
+A VPN stands for Virtual Private Network and is a way of using the internet in a much more secure way.
 It works by encrypting your data (Private) and then routing your traffic through servers elsewhere in the world (Virtual Network) so no one can see what you are up to.
 If you use public wifi at a cafe, hotel, or airport, a VPN is essential.

 **Choose a VPN**.
 A VPN you can trust costs money.
 Period.
 Most options will cost you $10 or less per month.
 I personally use [Private Internet Access](https://www.privateinternetaccess.com/pages/buy-vpn/){:target="_blank"}.
 It's barebones, but it's also $3.33/mo.
 [Nord](https://nordvpn.com/pricing/){:target="_blank"} is another good choice, which looks to be more user friendly and costs $5.75/mo.